grpc/grpc.github.io/content/docs/tutorials/basic/ruby.md

 layout: tutorials
 title: gRPC Basics - Ruby
 ---
-<p class="lead">This tutorial provides a basic Ruby programmer's introduction to working with gRPC.</p>
+This tutorial provides a basic Ruby programmer's introduction to working with gRPC.

 By walking through this example you'll learn how to: